 The Company has agreed to pay NIH a license issue royalty of \$80 upon execution of the agreement and a non-refundable minimum annual royalty of \$8, and royalty payments on net sales ranging from 1.5% to 4% depending on the sales territory and the customers.
 The Company has also agreed to pay NIH benchmark royalties of \$330 upon achieving each benchmark as specified in the patent license agreement, including completion of clinical trials, obtaining regulatory approval for marketing, and achievement of commercial sales.
-The Company recorded a license royalty of \$1 for the year ended December 31, 2019 as R&D expenses (2018 - \$16, 2017 - \$nil).
+The Company recorded \$nil license royalty of \$1 for the year ended December 31, 2021 as R&D expenses (2020 - \$1, 2019 - \$1).

-- (c) On August 15, 2011, the Company licensed from Medimmune, LLC, a US based pharmaceutical company, certain non-exclusive rights to use patented reverse genetics technology pertaining to H5N1 influenza virus strain production for vaccines.
-The Company has agreed to pay an upfront license fee and milestone payments of up to an aggregate of \$9.9 million based upon achievement of cumulative net sales of licensed products in China (including Hong Kong and Macau), as well as royalty payments in single digit of net sales of the licensed products in China (including Hong Kong and Macau).
+- (c) In August 2011, the Company licensed from Medimmune, LLC, a US based pharmaceutical company, certain non-exclusive rights to use patented reverse genetics technology pertaining to H5N1 influenza virus strain production for vaccines.
+The Company has agreed to pay an upfront license fee and milestone payments of up to an aggregate of \$9,900 based upon achievement of cumulative net sales of licensed products in China (including Hong Kong and Macau), as well as royalty payments in single digit of net sales of the licensed products in China (including Hong Kong and Macau).
 License fee and royalties of \$3,400 accrued at the end of 2011 were paid in 2012.
-In 2013, the Company obtained a new stockpile order of 3 million doses of H5N1 vaccines from the Chinese government.
-The Company accrued a royal payment of \$9 as of December 31, 2018, which was paid in 2019.
-The Company did not accure any royalty payment in 2019 and 2017. - (d) On April 3, 2014, the Company entered into a non-exclusive license agreement (the "Agreement") with The Institute for Translational Vaccinology ("INTRAVACC"), a governmental institute working under the Dutch Ministry of Public Health, Welfare and Sports, to develop and commercialize the Sabin Inactivated Polio Vaccine ("sIPV") for distribution in China and other countries.
+The Company did not accrue any royalty payment in 2021, 2020 and 2019. - (d) In April 2014, the Company entered into a non-exclusive license agreement (the "Agreement") with The Institute for Translational Vaccinology ("INTRAVACC"), a governmental institute working under the Dutch Ministry of Public Health, Welfare and Sports, to develop and commercialize the Sabin Inactivated Polio Vaccine ("sIPV") for distribution in China and other countries.
 The Company expects to develop and commercialize the vaccine in China, as well as seeking regulatory approval in other countries.
 The agreement has a term of 50 years.

-The Company has agreed to pay INTRAVACC up to \$2,406 (\in 1.5 million), net of PRC tax, including an entrance fee and milestone payments upon achieving specific milestones.
+The Company has agreed to pay INTRAVACC up to \$2,406 (€1.5 million), net of PRC tax, including an entrance fee and milestone payments upon achieving specific milestones.
 The Company has also agreed to pay royalty payments in a single digit percentage of net sales generated worldwide from the product or products developed under the Agreement.
-The Company recorded a milestone fee of \$611 (\in 0.5 million) and \$568 (\in 0.5 million) for the year ended December 31, 2018 and 2016 as research and development expense.
-There was no expense incurred or paid to INTRAVACC for the years ended December 31, 2019 and 2017.
+The Company recorded a royalty fee of \$72 (€60,000) for the year ended December 31, 2021 as cost of goods sold, and recorded a milestone fee of \$35 (€30,000) for the year ended December 31, 2020 as research and development expense.
+There was no expense incurred or paid to INTRAVACC for the year ended December 31, 2019.